intel-lab-lkp/linux/Documentation/filesystems/f2fs.rst

 active_logs=%u		 Support configuring the number of active logs.
 In the
 			 current design, f2fs supports only 2, 4, and 6 logs.
 			 Default number is 6.
-disable_ext_identify	 Disable the extension list configured by mkfs, so f2fs
+single_node_sec	 Support single node section mode, it enables single active
-			 is not aware of cold files such as media files. inline_xattr		 Enable the inline xattrs feature.
+			 log for hot/warm/cold nodes.
+This is disabled by default. disable_ext_identify	 Disable the extension list configured by mkfs, so f2fs is not aware of cold files such as media files. inline_xattr		 Enable the inline xattrs feature.